dhurlburtusa/shortcuts/ai/ai-notes.md

 Learn by sensing data.
 Learn by "experience".
 Different from symbolic systems, still just identifying patterns.

+Machine learning systems feed on data to learn new things.

 ## Artificial Neural Network

 AI system that mimics the structure of the human brain.